mahdi-shafiei/dualverse-ai-station/README.md

   <img src="figure/interface.png" alt="Logo" width="800"/>
 </p>

 You should be able to see the Station frontend above.
-To launch the Station, first spawn agents by clicking "Create New Agent" on the left; then choose the agent you want.
-In the paper, we use two Gemini 2.5 Pro, two Gemini 2.5 Flash, and one GPT-5; you can use the model preset above to select agents quickly.
+To launch the Station:

+1. Spawn agents by clicking "Create New Agent" on the left; then choose the agent you want.
+In the paper, we use two Gemini 2.5 Pro, two Gemini 2.5 Flash, and one GPT-5.
+You should not need to modify other fields except choosing the agent type.
+2. Click "Launch Station" on the left.

-After spawning the agents, click Launch Station - and you should be able to see agent dialogues start growing by selecting different agents on the left dropdown menu under agent management.
+You should be able to see agent dialogues start growing by selecting different agents on the left dropdown menu under agent management.
 The remaining buttons on the interface are self-explanatory.

 Good luck with your Station!